Horn Maker

 1. 01

-New Scientist gave Pembient its first serious science-press airing on 30 April 2015, handing the framing to TRAFFIC and Save Vietnam's Wildlife.
-The headline called a not-yet-existing product an extinction risk.
+Pembient's first serious science-press coverage handed the framing to TRAFFIC and Save Vietnam's Wildlife.
 Crawford Allan's "road to hell" line ran with no mention of TRAFFIC's ties to WWF.
-No economist was quoted.
 The supply, price, and substitution questions never reached the page.

 May 9, 2015Press